 Alan W. Dowd is an award-winning writer with experience in opinion journalism, public-policy research and communications consultancy.
 He is nationally recognized for his commentaries on issues ranging from faith to foreign policy.

 The author of hundreds of articles, opinion pieces and research essays, Dowd devotes most of his writing to U.S. foreign policy, national defense and international security.
 He is a contributing editor with The American Legion Magazine, where he publishes research-intensive features as well as columns and news briefs on national security, foreign affairs, health and politics.
 He also writes The Landing Zone, a column on national defense and international security featured on the American Legion's website.
-In addition, Dowd is a senior fellow with the American Security Council Foundation, where he writes The Dowd Report, a monthly review of international events and their impact on U.S. national security.
-Dowd also writes a monthly column exploring the crossroads of faith and public policy for byFaith.
+In addition, Dowd is a senior fellow with the Sagamore Institute Center for America's Purpose, where he publishes Capstones, which focuses on America’s leadership role in the world; a senior fellow with the American Security Council Foundation, where he writes The Dowd Report, a monthly review of international events and their impact on U.S. national security; and a contributor to byFaith, where he writes a column exploring the crossroads of faith and public policy.

 Dowd's work has appeared in Policy Review, Parameters, Military Officer, The Journal of Diplomacy and International Relations, The Diplomat & International Canada, The Claremont Review of Books, VFW Magazine, The Washington Times, The Baltimore Sun, The Washington Examiner, The Detroit News, The Sacramento Bee, The Pittsburgh Tribune-Review,The National Post, The Wall Street Journal Europe, The Jerusalem Post, The Financial Times Deutschland, The Vancouver Sun, The Kansas City Star, The Indianapolis Star, The American Interest Online, The Weekly Standard Online, Real Clear Politics, National Review Online, FrontPage Magazine, Doublethink Online, World Politics Review, TCSDaily, American Thinker, The American Online, Current, The World & I, The American Enterprise, Fraser Forum, American Outlook, The American Enterprise Online, The Lookout, Light & Life, The Plain Truth and byFaith, among others (full listing below).